 There are two key elements to marketing.
 The first is to drive traffic to your website, and the second is to get the traffic to convert into customers.
 You can have a million visitors going to your website, but if you can’t convert them, what’s the point?

-Over the years, I’ve learned a lot about improving conversion rates.
+Over the years, we’ve learned a lot about improving conversion rates.

 One of the easiest ways you can boost your conversion rates is by optimizing your calls-to-actions (CTAs).
 Here are 11 ways you can improve your CTAs: